 All plans have an in-network and an out-of-network option.
 In-network services require a nominal copayment; out-of-network services involve claim forms, deductibles, co-insurance and out-of-pocket maximums.

 Watch any of these two-minute videos to learn how a Health Savings Account works with a high deductible plan.

 When using the online directory to find providers outside of Rhode Island, please select Blue Card PPO from the product list.

 When using the online directory to find a participating provider, please choose the UnitedHealthcare Choice Plus plan.

-OptumRx is the University's prescription drug coverage provider as of January 1, 2016.
-Employees are automatically enrolled in prescription drug coverage if they are enrolled in a Brown health plan.
-Subscriber ID cards will be mailed to an employee's home address and should be presented at the pharmacy for all prescription drug purchases.
+OptumRx is the university’s pharmacy benefit provider.
+Employees are automatically enrolled in prescription drug coverage if they enroll in a Brown health plan.
+Subscriber id cards are sent to employees’ home addresses and should be presented for all prescription drug purchases.

 Consumer Health Choices’ Choosing Wisely program was founded by the American Board of Internal Medicine Foundation.
 Choosing Wisely offers topical articles and videos on common tests, medications, procedures, and imaging.
 When talking with your doctor, knowing your options and asking the right questions can often result in more personalized care and can reduce unnecessary services.